cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -v -p f46 +rptz

-See the 'Add diagonals' section for a quicker way to do this calculation.
+See the 'Add diagonals' section for a quicker way to do the above calculations for h93 and f46.

-# Proving Non-hyperbolicity.
+# Proving non-hyperbolicity.

 If we suspect that a group is not hyperbolic (for example the group F(4,6), defined above, turns out not to be hyperbolic), it can be useful